-Go to http://www.healthwise.net/patientEd
+Go to https://www.healthwise.net/patientEd

-Enter O407 in the search box to learn more about "Mediterranean Diet: Care Instructions."
+Enter O407 in the search box to learn more about "Learning About the Mediterranean Diet".

 Current as of: September 8, 2021

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.